 In 1997, when The Blue Mountains (the local municipality) no longer used the building, a coalition of arts groups and interested citizens purchased the property with the idea of providing a home for the local theatre troupe and a meeting place for the entire community.
 They set up a formal board of directors, developed letters' patent, obtained a charitable number as a non-profit organization and opened the building to one and all.
-Before a year was out, it became obvious that upgrades were needed to make the building more usable and the board set about raising half a million dollars to renovate.
+Before a year was out, it became obvious that upgrades were needed to make the building more usable and the board set about raising $500,000 dollars to renovate.
 In 2002, they hired an architect and a builder and set about improving the structure over a two year plus period.
-They added new washrooms, entrances, a wheelchair elevator and storage rooms.
-There was still much to do when the Centre re-opened in 2004-5.

-The Marsh Street Centre is truly a unique facility, being one of two in Ontario that is completely owned and operated by the volunteers.
+The Marsh Street Centre is truly a unique facility.
+It is one of only two centres in Ontario that are owned by members and operated almost completely by volunteers (we have only 2 part-time staff members).
 The Marsh Street Centre continues to inspire and attract members, volunteers, donors and supporters throughout the community.

 Our VISION is to continue to be the cultural heart of the community – and we do so through our values of responsivity to community needs, inclusivity of all, transparency in our work and actions and by providing a home for many of our local cultural activities and groups.
 As our website shows, we are truly a going concern for our community!